istio/istio.io/content/en/docs/setup/install/multicluster/_index.md

 {{< tip >}}
 Note that these instructions are not mutually exclusive.
-In a large multi-cluster mesh, composed from more than two clusters, a combination of the approaches can be used.
+In a large multi-cluster deployment, composed from more than two clusters, a combination of the approaches can be used.
 For example, two clusters might share a control plane while a third has its own.
 {{< /tip >}}